 What we provide...

 Urgent Care and Crisis Response: CAPS urgent care service is available daily for urgent matters 8:00 a.m. to 4:30 p.m. at the main Davis campus.
-A call to CAPS prior to arrival will help us prepare to assist you.
-(530-752-0871).
-Same day appointments are sometimes available on the medical campus; call or email ahead to confirm (see Medical Campus contact information below).
+A call to CAPS prior to arrival will help us prepare to assist you (530-752-0871).
+Same day appointments are sometimes available on the medical campus (see Medical Campus Contact Information below).

 Biofeedback: CAPS also offers private biofeedback training on the medical campus.
 Biofeedback is a method of increasing physical and psychological awareness through real-time tracking of physiological functioning.
 It can be used to manage how one’s body reacts to stress, improve performance, and enhance relaxation.
 Students interested in learning this technique can contact Dr. Thomas Roe at firstname.lastname@example.org.